mist-go/mist/README.md

 - Designed for fast, readable systems code

 **Class and type system**
-- class is syntactic sugar for a Rust struct
+- class is syntactic sugar for a Rust struct with V Tables
-- `struct B extends A` provides inheritance-style syntax over struct composition
+- `class B : A` provides inheritance-style syntax over struct composition
 - Classes and structs compile into the same underlying Rust type system model